Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/README.md

 ### Income & Expenses

 While viewing a specific month's budget, the user can log financial activity by using the "Add Transaction" button.
-The user must select whether it is an income or expense, the section then subsection to be stored under, the date of the transaction, and the merchant.
-Then the user will select "Save Transaction" to store the transaction to the database and update the budget for the month accordingly.
+The user must:

+- Choose whether it's Income or Expense

+- Select the section, subsection, date, merchant, and amount

+- Click Save Transaction to update the database and adjust the corresponding budget totals

 ### Transaction History

-In the "Transaction History" page, the user will be prompted to choose from the months that budgets have been created for.
-Once selected, a scrollable list of non-clickable transaction summaries will be viewable sorted by date (newest to oldest).
-Each summary will show the date, subsection, merchant, and amount (red text for expense, green text for income).
+In the "Transaction History" page, the user will use the dropdown to select a budget month.
+Once selected:
+- A scrollable list of non-clickable transaction summaries will appear, sorted by date (newest to oldest).
+- Each summary will show the
+  - Date
+  - Subsection
+  - Merchant
+  - Amount
+    - Displayed in green with a "+" sign for income
+    - Displayed in red with a "-" sign for expenses

 ### Student Loan Planner

-In the "Loan Planner" page, the user can calculate information about their loans in two ways.
-One is calculating the monthly payment based on the loan amount, interest, and the amount of months the loan will be paid off in.
-The other is calculating the time needed to repay the loan based on the monthly payment, interest, and loan amount.
+In the "Loan Planner" page, the user has access two tools:

+1. Calculate Monthly Payment
+   Input loan amount, annual interest rate, and duration (months).

+2. Calculate Timeline
+  Input loan amount, annual interest rate, and monthly payment.

+> **Note:**
+> - Handles 0% interest correctly
-> **Note:** The calculation handles 0% interest rate and detects mathematicaly invalid plans.
-Additionally, all calcuations are local only (not stored in the database).
+> - All calculations are local and not stored in the database